nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" header ="##### Caution">

 This action is irreversible and your deleted data cannot be recovered.
+Do not use this command unless you are sure you want to delete **all data**.

 </box>